 Students must be fever-free (less than 100.4° unmedicated) and diarrhea/vomiting-free for 24 hours before returning to school.
-Unmedicated means that no drugs such as ibuprofen (Mortrin, Advil) or acetaminophen (Tylenol) have been given to the child.
+Unmedicated means that no drugs such as ibuprofen (Motrin, Advil) or acetaminophen (Tylenol) have been given to the child.
 Students who return to school after having had a documented fever or vomiting/diarrhea in the previous 24 hours or have been ill with the same at home in the previous 24 hours, will be sent home.

-Time in the office (15 minutes or more) is considered absence from class.
+Time in the health room is considered absence from class.

-All course work for classes missed during time in the office is to be turned in that day.
-Students may be required to take quizzes and tests missed while in the office before they leave school that day to avoid misuse of the office.
+All course work for classes missed during time in the health room is to be turned in that day.
+Students may be required to take quizzes and tests missed while in the health room before they leave school that day to avoid misuse of the nurse's office.

-Over-the-counter medications (such as Acetaminophen, Ibuprofen, Benadryl, cough drops, Tums, Sudafed) will be provided by the school.
-These medications can be administered by the appropriate staff if parents give permission by completing the Student Medical Information form in FACTS Family Portal.
+Over-the-counter medications (such as Ibuprofen, Acetaminophen, Tums, Benadryl, Sudafed and cough drops) will be provided by the school.
+These medications can be administered by health room staff if parents give permission by completing the Student Medical Information form in FACTS Family Portal.